 This was part of a student’s answer on one of her assignments.
 I wanted to include it here to remind everyone how important it is to consider brain nourishment as part of any problem a client may be suffering.
 We often assume that emotional or psychological issues are related to emotional or stressful events.
 However, […]

-It is so very important as healers that we use precise vocabulary for so many reasons.
+It is so very important as consultants for well-being that we use precise vocabulary for so many reasons.
 Some examples are: 1.
 We need to remember we are recommending and teaching and NOT prescribing medicine.
 To use improper terminology here is misleading.
-2. When we give clients instructions on how they can enjoy herbs we need to […]
+2. When we give clients instructions on how they can enjoy herbs we […]

 Should a Client Take an Herb They Don’t Like?